 What are Porteus modules?

-Instead of the traditional style of downloading a program and installing it, Porteus uses a file called a module which you can activate (install) or deactivate (uninstall) by moving it inside/outside of the /xzm folder which is available once you unpacked the kiosk instalaltion ISO.
+Instead of the traditional style of downloading a program and installing it, Porteus uses a file called a module which are activated (installed) or deactivated (uninstalled) by moving them inside or outside of the /xzm folder in the kiosk ISO.
 This feature makes installing applications very simple and you don't clutter up your device with thousands of rarely used files.
-Modules are similar to zip files in that they are compressed and they can contain multiple files and directories.
+Modules are similar to zip archives in that they are compressed and they can contain multiple files and directories.
 The file extension of Porteus modules is .xzm and every module must have this suffix otherwise it wont be loaded during system boot.

 Porteus modules are compressed using the LZMA2 compression algorithm and a squashfs filesystem.
 LZMA compression is known for it's fast decompression rate.
 The modules in the /xzm folder contain multiple packages in one module so if you are looking to remove or extract a package or single file from a module you will need to decompress the xzm archive.

 NOTE: all commands presented below must be executed as user root otherwise file permissions may break causing unexpected kiosk behaviour

 If you want to decompress a module called '002-firefox.xzm', you have to install squashfs-tools package on your favorite Linux operating system and issue following command in the console:

 It will unpack the Firefox module to the 'squashfs-root' folder.